 5. Find out about phone number porting

 Before you make the move to a new VoIP phone system, find out if they are able to port your phone number over.
 This will be useful if you already have a number associated with your business.
 Make sure you know beforehand whether your phone numbers can be transferred.
 Also be sure to find out if there are any associated costs and projected timelines for the transfer process.
-You can view an overview of the typical transfer process in the Beginner's Guide to VoIP on our site.
+You can view an overview of the typical number transfer process on our site.

 6. Try out some VoIP providers

 Be sure to test the VoIP service out before you migrate to it.
 Ask if there is a free VoIP trial available and if it supports more than one trial user.
 For best results get a few colleagues in the office to sample it.
 As well as trying out all the features offered, a trial will give you a good idea of the reliability and quality of the service.
 This is also a good way to familiarise yourself with the system before anyone has migrated to it.